simonehagey/orbdot/docs/source/getting_started.rst

 The System Info File
 --------------------
-The system information file contains important properties of the star-planet system.
-The individual entries serve one of three functions:
+The system information file contains important properties of the star-planet system, with every entry serving at least one of the following applications:

- 1. To specify the fixed parameter values for model fitting (see :ref:`fixed_values`).
+ 1. To specify the :ref:`fixed parameter values <fixed_values>` for model fitting.
  2. For use in the :class:`~orbdot.analysis.Analyzer` class methods.
- 3. Extra parameters that are made available to the :class:`~orbdot.analysis.Analyzer` for the user's convenience.
+ 3. An optional parameter made available to the :class:`~orbdot.analysis.Analyzer` class for the user's convenience.

 The examples :ref:`example-wasp-12` and :ref:`example-rv-trends` may help familiarize the user with the use and structure of this file.